-Students who are interested in management information systems can find programs at Bentley University, a small regional college, as well as the renowned Massachusetts Institute of Technology (MIT) and the University of Minnesota, home to one of the top business schools in the U.S. Both Bentley University and the University of Minnesota offer undergraduate and graduate programs in this specialized field of study; training at MIT takes place at the graduate level.
+Students who are interested in management information systems can find programs at Bentley University, a small regional college, as well as the renowned Massachusetts Institute of Technology (MIT), the University of Minnesota and Carnegie Mellon University.
+Each of these schools was nationally or regionally ranked by U.S. News and World Report for 2017.

-Bentley University is a small college that by U.S. News & World Report ranked sixth among best regional colleges in the North for 2015.
-The university also named one of the nation's best colleges by The Princeton Review.
+Bentley University is a small college that U.S. News & World Report ranked third among the best regional colleges in the North for 2017.
+The university was also named one of the nation's best colleges by The Princeton Review for the same year.

 Bentley's Information and Process Management (IPM) department offers an IPM minor for both undergraduate and graduate students with multiple tracks of study.
 These include enterprise systems, information management and process management.
 Some undergraduate and graduate courses include topics in information support systems, business cyberforensics, management processes and information privacy.
 Graduate students can also pursue internships and seminars.

-According to U.S. News & World Report in 2015, the Massachusetts Institute of Technology (MIT) had some of the best business and engineering departments in the country.
+According to U.S. News & World Report in 2017, the Massachusetts Institute of Technology (MIT) was the 7th best university in the country.
 In particular, the management information systems department topped the list of best programs in the nation for same year.

 Top Management Information Systems Schools